AmiliaSalva/SimpleAnsibleLab/README.md

 ![more ansible commands](https://github.com/AmiliaSalva/SimpleAnsibleLab/assets/132176058/36e4e458-92f6-4101-9441-ba28aa761276)

-## Using Playbooks:
+## Utilizing an Ansible Playbook:

-Playbooks let you orchestrate complex operations.
-For this lab, we've a simple playbook to ensure ``nano`` is installed:
+Playbooks are Ansible’s configuration, deployment, and orchestration language.
+For this lab, we'll set up a simple playbook to ensure ``nano`` is installed.

+### Create a new playbook using the following command:

-    vi iluvenano.yml
+    vi iluvnano.yml

-Insert:
+### Once created, insert the following YAML script:

     ---
     - name: iluvnano
-      hosts: centos
+      hosts: linux
       tasks:
         - name: ensure nano is there
           yum: